 Payment of your application fee must be received by the School of Graduate Studies before we will consider your application.
 You may pay online by VISA or Mastercard.
 Please note that the process requires that popup blockers on your web browser be disabled.
 If you are unable to pay by credit card you may print an invoice from the application and mail it with a certified cheque to the School of Graduate Studies.

-As part of your application you are required to choose a “Proposed Area of Study.”
-Please click the link to see the five Proposed Areas of Study.
+As part of your application you are required to enter a proposed area of study.
 Only list the area, not the detailed title or subject matter of your proposed area of study.
-Please follow this link to find an alphabetical list of our professors and their areas of study.
+Also enter the name of your proposed supervisor in the “proposed area of study” field.
+Please refer to the Faculty Research Interests page to find an alphabetical list of our professors and their areas of study.